|

 P, J Toxicol Clin Toxicol 1990; 28(1)) Joubert

 was an exceptionally dedicated investigator.
+Other scientists

 have however also observed that; “The